Orthodontists Answer – How Often Should You Replace Your Toothbrush?

-To keep your smile happy and healthy, our orthodontists in Livonia, MI, say a proper oral hygiene routine is essential.
+To keep your smile happy and healthy, our orthodontists say a proper oral hygiene routine is essential.
 Brushing and flossing twice a day is standard, plus using mouthwash goes a step further in removing harmful bacteria that can accumulate on your teeth, causing plaque and tartar buildup.
 There are times, however, that you can follow these simple rules and still end up with dirty teeth.
 When this happens, your toothbrush may be to blame.

 Keep Your Smile Happy & Healthy